 We aim to keep the information on the site up to date and to add to it; please do send us your thoughts, ideas, suggestions.
 And best of all, your contributions.
 Such as stories and photographs for the News, Nature Watch and History pages, or your themed photographs for the Gallery.
 There is a contact link in the footer.

-The Gallery theme for this edition is COLD – for which there were a lot of great contributions – see them on the Gallery page.
+The Gallery theme for this edition is Water- for which as ever there were some great contributions – see them on the Gallery page.
 But here are two very different ones.
-The first an absolute beauty – Llyn Idwal – by Jo Jones; below that four pairs of anonymous bodies hanging by their knees in a pool in Portugal, by Clare Venner (left) and her sister (Alison Shadbolt).
+The first an absolute beauty – Llyn Idwal – by Jo Jones; below that four pairs of anonymous bodies hanging by their knees in a pool in Portugal, by Clare Venner.

 BUT PLEASE PLEASE name your pictures – your name and the page or section it is aimed for – SO: name, Gallery theme Spring or Water; Or: name, Nature page.
 And for the latter or any other pages, please in your covering note tell me what/where the picture is of.
 And even better, put in the subject of your email that it is for XXX page of the Website.
 If you want to know how to name your actual photos before sending them to me, there are guidelines on the Gallery page.